basilky/Myhealthvault/README.md

 # myhealthvault
-Demo web application to share one health record from one patient to another.
+Demo web application to share health record from patient to doctor.

 What works now?
 1. Adding new user via email.